The Bag Lady Manifesta

 When she created This Ain’t A Eulogy, she was processing Black death – the police officers responsible for the murders of Eric Garner and Michael Brown were not indicted for their crimes.
 A seething reminder of the ubiquitous ways in which Black life is taken with impunity.
 Through movement, costuming and installation she began drawing parallels between discarded materials and the violent treatment of Black people in the United States.
 Every black plastic bag represents a Black life.
 So when she creates ornate environments, costumes and performances with them, it is an honoring of the dead.
 Informed by her burlesque performance practice, she employs beauty as reverence to transform what has been considered disposable into something sacred.

-This current body of work has become The Bag Lady Manifesta – an interdisciplinary project featuring immersive ritual performance, installation, film, costuming, and a book urgently grappling with the current and historical socio-political climate that makes anti-Black policies, practices and culture possible.
+This current body of work has become The Bag Lady Manifesta – an interdisciplinary project featuring immersive ritual performance, installation, film, costuming, and a sold-out visual monograph urgently grappling with the current and historical socio-political climate that makes anti-Black policies, practices and culture possible.
 She is concerned with memory, ancestral healing practices, the choreography of protest, and the role of art(ist)s in creating lasting social change.
-Much like the genesis of this work, she continues to root her creative process in research about the Black lives we have lost - learning about their lives and the incident that took their life.
+Much like the genesis of this work, she continues to root her creative process in research about the Black lives that have been taken - learning about their lives and the incident that took their life.